lowlydba/sql-docs/docs/linux/sql-server-linux-setup.md

 If your Linux machine does not have access to the online repositories used in the [quick starts](#platforms), you can download the package files directly.
 These packages are located in the Microsoft repository, [https://packages.microsoft.com](https://packages.microsoft.com).

 > [!TIP]
-> If you successfully installed with the steps in the quick starts, you do not need to download or manually install the package(s) below.
+> If you successfully installed with the steps in the quick starts, you do not need to download or manually install the SQL Server package(s).
 This section is only for the offline scenario.

 1. **Download the database engine package for your platform**.
 Find package download links in the package details section of the [Release Notes](sql-server-linux-release-notes.md).